 technology and knowledge to make COP30 the 'turning point'

-The second uses digital tools such as a smart calendar app, metaverse platforms, and a virtual assistant (chatbot) to engage society, the private sector, and academia in the debates, allowing participation from those in Belém and other locations.
-Route to Belém is a project of PRODOC, a partnership between UNDP Brazil/UN and the Climate Secretariat (MRE).
+The second uses digital tools, such as a smart calendar app, metaverse platforms, and a virtual assistant (chatbot), to engage society, the private sector, and academia in the debates, enabling participation by people in Belém and other locations.
+The Route to Belém is a project of PRODOC, a partnership between UNDP Brazil/UN and the Climate Secretariat (MRE).

 Get to know the platform